 Then he smells the smoke.

 That awful feeling inside of him intensifies and he kicks the door open.
 Calling his brother's name as he enters, he can see a bright orange glow coming from a room in the back.
-And he hears his brother's yell again.
+He hears his brother's yell again.
 He moves automatically.

-He reaches the bedroom and is assaulted with heat, brightness, smoke, and the smell of burning flesh, and his arms come up to shield him instinctively.
-He immediately seeks out sees Sam, alive laying on the bed, arms up in front of himself, looking above him, wide-eyed and scared.
+He reaches the bedroom and is assaulted with heat, brightness, smoke, and the smell of burning flesh.
+His arms come up to shield him instinctively.
+He immediately seeks out and sees Sam, alive laying on the bed, arms up in front of himself, looking above him, wide-eyed and scared.

 Then he looks to where Sam's frightened eyes are fixed and he sees the fire itself on the ceiling - and the form within it.